Cantera/cantera/doc/doxygen/yaml/reaction.md

 <b>`efficiencies`</b>

-Some reaction types include parameters for the \"efficiency\" of different species as third-body colliders.
+Some reaction types include parameters for the "efficiency" of different species as third-body colliders.
 The `efficiencies` field holds a mapping of species names to efficiency values.
 See
 @ref sec-yaml-reactions-efficiencies.